chimericdream/worldofpannotia.com/src/_magic_armor_abilities/wild.md

   casterLevel: "9th"
   prerequisites:
     feats: ["{% feat_link craft-magic-arms-and-armor %}"]
-    spells: ["_baleful polymorph_"]
+    spells: ["{% spell_link baleful-polymorph %}"]
     special: []
   marketPriceSpecial: "+3 bonus"
-  description: ""
+  description: |
----
     The wearer of a suit of armor or a shield with this ability preserves his armor bonus (and any enhancement bonus) while in a wild shape.
 Armor and shields with this ability usually appear to be made covered in leaf patterns.
 While the wearer is in a wild shape, the armor cannot be seen.
+---